margostino/blueberry-browser/FLOWCANVAS_AI_FEATURES.md

 # 🤖 FlowCanvas AI Integration - Synthesis & Intelligence Layer

+**⚠️ Disclaimer:** This is just a compilation of possible AI-powered features to build on top on FlowCanvas!

 ## Overview

 Transform your FlowCanvas from a collection of information into actionable insights, summaries, and new understanding through AI-powered synthesis.